Introduction

 Conclusion

 CI/CD and release engineering transform deployment from a risky, manual process into a routine, automated one.
 The core mental model is simple: automate the feedback loop.
-The faster you know if code works, the faster you can fix problems and ship features.
+The sooner you know whether code works, the sooner you can fix problems and ship features.

 Remember the BTPDM cycle: Build → Test → Package → Deploy → Monitor.
 This workflow applies whether you’re building a simple CI pipeline or a complex multi-region deployment system.